 VOA Broadcasting in Swahili

-The VOA Swahili Service broadcasts to the east and central African nations of Tanzania, Kenya, Uganda, Burundi, Rwanda, the Democratic Republic of Congo and several pockets of Swahili-speaking communities in West and Southern Africa, the Middle East, and Asia.
-VOA Swahili programs air on medium wave and several FM affiliates in the region, reaching more than seven million listeners a week.
+The VOA Swahili service broadcasts to the east and central African nations of Tanzania, Kenya, Uganda, Burundi, Rwanda, the Democratic Republic of Congo and several pockets of Swahili-speaking communities in West and Southern Africa, the Middle East, and Asia.
+VOA Swahili programs air on medium wave and several FM affiliates in the region, reaching fifteen million listeners a week.

 Established: May 1962